 I was a young preacher looking for the silver-bullet solution to grow a small youth group.
 I started with no formal training, but I had a lifetime of a preacher’ s-kid experience to draw upon.
 I knew how mundane church life could be.
 Because of this, I began seeking answers; I needed to reach more teenagers.
 Most of my church-raised students were nominal in their relationship with Jesus and with the church.
-I knew there had to be some hidden secret to get them more engaged.
+I knew there had to be some hidden secret of getting them more engaged.
 I was determined to find it.

 A fellow youth minister handed me a small book.
 It was supposed to be a popular read that re-packaged the gospel in a culturally relevant way.
 I habitually flipped to the back cover to find it decorated with applause from renowned Christian leaders.
 I was convinced this could possibly be my answer.

 Soon, I faced a bigger problem.
 I was confronted with serious issues in the lives of my students.
-I had cutting, sexually active, and porn addicted kids.
-They were all church kids with non-church problems and all I could offer was my ability to empathize with their way of thinking.
+I had cutters, sexually active, and porn-addicted kids.
+They were all church kids with non-church problems, and all I could offer was my ability to empathize with their way of thinking.
 I felt powerless.
-I wasn’t a counselor and I didn’t have any new answers to age-old problems.
-I needed power and my culturally-relevant author had nothing to say about it.
+I wasn’t a counselor, and I didn’t have any new answers to age-old problems.
+I needed power, and my culturally-relevant author had nothing to say about it.

 Around that time, I received a call from one of the parents in our church.
 Their teenager had gone off the deep end.
 Their role-model child decided they were done with the whole Christian life.
-In short, their child left home, moved in with their friend and decided they were done with the Jesus life.
+In short, their child left home, moved in with their friend, and decided they were done with the Christian faith.
 Their child stated that they were going into a sexually active relationship and that, because of the love they felt, they didn’t want to be inhibited.
 The parents were devastated.
-Thinking about the book I had just read, I couldn’t come up with a single idea on what to do or how to respond.
+Thinking about the book I had just read, I couldn’t come up with a single idea of what to do or how to respond.